 A Departure Order requires that a person leave Canada within 30 days after the order becomes enforceable.
 Failure to do so causes the Departure Order to become a Deportation Order.

-An Exclusion Order provides that the removed person cannot return to Canada for one year unless Authorization to Return to Canada (“ARC“) is obtained.
-For Exclusion Orders resulting from misrepresentation the bar is two years.
+An Exclusion Order provides that the removed person cannot return to Canada for one year unless the person obtains ARC.
+For Exclusion Orders resulting from misrepresentation the bar is five years.

 A Deportation Order results in a person being permanently barred from returning to Canada.
 Such a person may not return unless he/she receives ARC.

 An ARC is not routinely granted.
 Individuals applying for an ARC must demonstrate that there are compelling reasons to consider an ARC when weighed against the circumstances that necessitated the issuance of the removal order.
 Applicants must also show that they post minimal risk to Canadians and to Canadian society.

 The factors that an immigration officer should consider include: